 Due to a lack of knowledge on the part of medical doctors and psychiatrists on how to treat panic attacks, people suffering with them are often prescribed benzodiazepenes, such as Ativan, Xanax, Klonopin and Valium (aka tranquilizers or sedatives).
 These are extremely addictive and also have intense, potentially dangerous withdrawal symptoms.
 Unbeknownst to the medical doctor, psychiatrist and patient, they also actually serve to keep the cycle of panic attacks recurring.

 So, not only are these "anxiety" meds going to encourage more panic, they also create an addiction.
-This is a topic discussed in treatment at The April Center For Anxiety Attack Management on a regular basis.
+This is a topic discussed in treatment at The April Center For Anxiety Attack Management Los Angeles on a regular basis.

 One caveat is the prescription of certain antidepressants for panic attacks.
 These can reduce a degree of anxiety, but again, cannot treat or resolve panic disorder.
 Antidepressants are most appropriate for those that struggle with so much anxiety that it interferes with their ability to complete CBT assignments geared towards helping reduce and resolve symptoms.